tsi-software/Secure_ESP8266_MQTT_poc/top-level-components/secure_esp8266_mqtt_client/README.md

 [Creating the MQTT Keys and Certificates](../mqtt_server_setup#creating-the-mqtt-keys-and-certificates).
 Another detail handled by this class, that is not at first obvious, is accurately setting the ESP8266 clock.
-This is needed because security certificates can, and should, have an expiry date, which are very important in order to prevent old and possibly compromised certificates from being reused.
+This is needed because security certificates can, and should, have an expiry date, which is very important in order to prevent old and possibly compromised certificates from being reused.
+Additionally, UTC (a.k.a.
+Zulu time) is the internal standard used throughout this project both for consistency and to avoid potential errors arising from differing time zones and daylight savings time.

 ### secure_credentials.h
 This file contains a copy of the required certificates and keys that were generated when